Do You Have Bad Security Habits?

 Off-Site And Remote Work Habits

-While working remotely has become increasingly popular over the past few years, it has also presented various security risks and challenges.
-Managers and employees should not allow non-assigned staff members or people un-related to access or use their work devices.
+Working remotely has become popular, but it also comes with security risks and challenges.
+Managers and employees should not allow non-assigned staff members or people unrelated to access or use their work devices.
 All work devices should be locked when not in use.
-If working remotely in a public location, employees need to be aware of their surroundings and ensure they are not connecting to an unsecured Wi-Fi network.
+When working remotely in a public location, employees should avoid connecting to unsecured Wi-Fi networks.

 Disregard Security Training

-Employees with bad security habits often turn their backs on regular/annual security training because they don’t think it applies to them.
+Employees with lousy security habits often disregard regular/annual security training because they don’t think it applies to them.
 All employees need to be familiar with their workplace policies and procedures.
 A well-trained employee can be a real asset to the organization by promoting security at the front lines.